rjcncpt/starcitizen-remove-green-tint/README.md

 The main task is to remove the green tint, make a color correction and give the flat look a little more depth.

 The green tint is one of those things that not all people can see.
-You can easily test [on this website] if you are red-green blind (https://www.colorlitelens.com/color-blindness-test.html#Redgreen).
+You can easily test [on this website](https://www.colorlitelens.com/color-blindness-test.html#Redgreen) if you are red-green blind.
 Or check out the test image with a very difficult example.
 Can you see the gap between the inner ring?
 Or look at the first screenshot at Maria Hospital.

 ![image](https://i.imgur.com/q4WpJLU.png)